iburzynski/cardano-cli-guru/tutorial/08-plutus-gifts.md

 # **`cardano-cli` Exercise 08: Plutus Gifts**
 In this exercise we'll interact with our first Plutus smart contract using `cardano-cli`.
-Executing a Cardano smart contract requires (at least) two transactions:
+Interacting with a Cardano spending validator requires (at least) two transactions:
 1. A UTxO can be "locked" at a script address (similar to sending funds to a PubKey address), which requires no validation (just like the recipient of a funds transfer doesn't need to provide a signature to authorize the receipt).
 2. A UTxO "locked" at the script address can be "unlocked" by providing appropriate inputs to its associated *validator* function to return a `True` value (this successful validation fulfills the same role as a signature in a PubKey address transaction, authorizing a transfer of funds).